 BEST EMERGENCY RADIOS

 Ready to start shopping?
 Consider the following recommendations for the best emergency radio.
 All are well reviewed as well as certified to pick up all seven NOAA broadcast bands and those that qualify for the Public Alert designation.

-Like our other top picks, the American Red Cross FRX3 Weather Alert Radio receives all seven NOAA broadcast bands and is perfect for use at home or in remote locations.
-With its multiple power options—hand crank, batteries (three NiMH AAA rechargeable batteries), solar panel, and AC adaptor—you’ll have vital news at your fingertips in any situation.
-The Red Cross radio comes with a port for charging a smartphone or tablet and a headphone jack for private listening.
-It features a clock with an alarm and is easy to locate at night thanks to its glow-in-the-dark locator.
-Amazon buyers award the Red Cross four out of five stars for ease of operation, great reception, and long-lasting battery life.
-Available from Amazon.
+The American Red Cross Weather Alert Radio gets great reception on all seven NOAA broadcast bands and is versatile and durable enough for use at home or in remote locations.
+With its multiple power options—hand crank, batteries (three NiMH AAA rechargeable batteries), solar panel, or AC adaptor—you’ll have vital news at your fingertips in virtually any situation.
+Not least, the Red Cross radio includes a port for charging mobile devices, a headphone jack for private listening, a digital clock, and—ingeniously—a glow-in-the-dark locator that makes the radio easy to grab if you’re on the go in an emergency.
+Buy now.